WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

 *****************

 Material removal is one of the most important manufacturing processes.
-Since pybullet is by default a multi body physics simulation, each removal process wil delete a full object.
+Since pybullet is by default a multi-body physics simulation, each removal process will delete a full object.
-In order to accurately simulate material removal a simple voxel engine was added which is  described in the section :ref:`materials_label` pybullet_industrial offers two classes for simulating material removal processes.
+To accurately simulate material removal a simple voxel engine was added which is  described in the section :ref:`materials_label` pybullet_industrial offers two classes for simulating material removal processes.

 Remover
 =======

 The first class is the :class:`Remover` class.
-It is the twin of the :class:`Extruder` class and uses the same cone shaped raycast.
+It is the twin of the :class:`Extruder` class and uses the same cone-shaped raycast.
 But instead of adding material, it removes material from the environment.
-The :class:`Remover` can be used to simulate processes such as lasercutting, sandblasting or similar processes that work at range.
+The :class:`Remover` can be used to simulate processes such as laser cutting, sandblasting, or similar processes that work at range.

 .. important::